What is a Caregiver?

 Being a caregiver can be exhausting.
 It is important that caregivers also take care of their own physical and mental health.

-Visit Healthier YouWays to Stay Mentally and Emotionally Healthy
+Ways to Stay Mentally and Emotionally Healthy

-- Stay active.
-Regular physical activity can lower your risk for depression.
+• Stay active: Regular physical activity can lower your risk for depression.

-Transitioning from the Caregiver Role and into Survivorship
+Transitioning from a Caregiver into Survivorship

 Your loved one may need assistance as they recover from treatment.